rossumur/esp_8_bit/README.md

 # **ESP_8_BIT:** Atari 8 bit computers, NES and SMS game consoles on your TV with nothing more than a ESP32 and a sense of nostalgia
-## Supports NTSC/PAL color composite video ouput, Bluetooth Classic or IR keyboards and joysticks; just the thing when we could all use a little distraction
+## Supports NTSC/PAL color composite video output, Bluetooth Classic or IR keyboards and joysticks; just the thing when we could all use a little distraction

 ![ESP_8_BIT](img/esp8bit.jpg)

 **ESP_8_BIT** is designed to run on the ESP32 within the Arduino IDE framework.
-See in in action on [Youtube](https://www.youtube.com/watch?v=qFRkfeuTUrU).
+See it in action on [Youtube](https://www.youtube.com/watch?v=qFRkfeuTUrU).
 Schematic is pretty simple:

 ```
     -----------